day2555/day2555/README.md

 This individual project involved building a full frontend-focused ecommerce platform.
 The goal was to develop a professional space where users could explore and purchase products through an intuitive, user-friendly interface with a clean and minimalist design.

 Key features:
--User Authentication: Secure registration and login forms.
+- User Authentication: Secure registration and login forms.
--Product Management: Interactive dashboard and product listing.
+- Product Management: Interactive dashboard and product listing.
--Shopping Experience: Functional shopping cart and seamless redirection to a payment gateway.
+- Shopping Experience: Functional shopping cart and seamless redirection to a payment gateway.

 🔗 [Repository](https://github.com/day2555/TechStore)